n-grace-henry/MS-Thesis/progress_logs/08_progress_log.md

 Starting acid hydrolysis on 8 samples, including three replicates.
 The replicates that I will be running are noted in the main csv file.
+I will blow these down today and then cap and leave them in the fume hood not in a rack.